buzzkc/MMM-TouchSwipe/README.md

 # MMM-TouchSwipe
 This is a module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/).

-A MagicMirror module for touch screen swipe events to change pages in MMM-Pages.
-Displays as an area to swipe on to capture the events.
+A MagicMirror module for touch screen events to change pages in MMM-Pages.
+Originally this was coded to capture swipe events, but found it didn't work on the waveshare 3.5" touch screen I designed it for.

 Home icon returns user to first page.

 ![](./images/MMM-TouchSwipe.png)

-## Installation
+sws
 ### Setup the MagicMirror module
 ~MagicMirror/modules